 Currently, we have, as you know, Senator, 34 million Americans who are uninsured.
-Those 34 million Americans, although unin-
+Those 34 million Americans, although uninsured, still show up in our health care expenditures.

 They show up too late and too sick at the back door-that is, the emergency room door of health care facilities-thereby costing us tens of thousands of dollars per incidence, in many cases, and billions of dollars in excessive costs.